FlisAnn/ruby_excercises/README.md

 row 19: puts= prints and then we call for the argument person and the value of the hashes

 row 20: end ends the function

+Movie Kata

+I read teh instruction as that ther eshould me a number before each year which led me to for-loops And once again I had a hard time figureing out that you can add an argument to the pipes without it being declared before.